Here is a list of 20 Reasons for No Traffic on a Blog in 2020, I have written 20 Reasons you can please add more in the comments.

 Publishing Irrelevant Baseless Stuff for No Traffic

-I follow many blogs, even subscribe to the newsletters but why would I follow or subscribe?
+I follow many blogs, and even subscribe to newsletters but why would I follow or subscribe?

 Only for some very good reasons like,